Welcome to today's edition of the Rush 24-7 podcast.

 So the Republican establishment view is that the two Republican frontrunners don't have a prayer.

-One can't get the nomination, and the other one, if he does, can't be elected.
+One can't get the nomination and the other one, if he does, can't be elected.

 And they say that because the polling data shows that 70% of Republicans want somebody other than Romney.

-Look at all the polling that we know the gap between people who fear big government and fear big businesses wider than ever, up 16 points who fear big government since Obama was inaugurated.
+We know the gap between people who fear big government and fear big business is wider than ever, up 16 points who fear big government since Obama was inaugurated.

-We got 21 straight polls, double digits, 55 to 35.
+We got 21 straight polls, double digits, 55 to 35 people oppose Obamacare, want it repealed.

 We have a lot of people who can be elected.